rhiannonmcn/Harry-Potter-Quiz/README.md

 ## Results Section

-* When the user has looped through ten questions, they will then be automatically brought to the result's screen, which will display the user's score and how many questions out of 10 they got correct.
+* When the user has looped through ten questions, they will then be automatically brought to the results screen, which will display the user's score and how many questions out of 10 they got correct.
-* There is an input field, a Save score button and a Home Button.
+* There is an input field, a Save High Score button and a Home Button.
 * The input field cannot be submitted empty and upon clicking the save button the user will be notified that they must enter a username to save their score.
 * They also have the option to skip this step and navigate straight to the home screen by clicking the home button.
 * Once the user enters a username and clicks save, they are then brought to the high scores screen.